leesj-dev/classroom-notifier/README.md

 You may need to quit each Chrome window after you stop executing the code.
 The chromedriver windows *do not* get closed automatically.

-### Note
-You can delete line No. 81 and edit line No. 88 & 91 to be `driver = uc.Chrome(options=options)` and `driver = uc.Chrome`, respectively, instead of downloading chromedriver manually.
-Note that this would lead to downloading chromedriver every time you execute the Python code, and your Chrome browser should be updated to the latest version; therefore this method is *not recommended*.